Home » Events » Melbourne to Warrnambool Classic

 Over the history of the Melbourne to Warrnambool, there has been a prize for the top-finishing female rider, but the women raced among the men, a race within a race.

 Since 2022, the Lochard Energy Warrnambool Women’s Classic has been raced over a challenging 160-kilometre course from Colac to Warrnambool.
-The race is the longest one-day road race for women in the world over the calendar year and be run as part of the National Road Series, the premier domestic road cycling competition.
+It is the longest one-day road race for women in the world over the calendar year and is run as part of the National Road Series, the premier domestic road cycling competition.

 South West TAFE Port Campbell to Warrnambool Handicap